kwalczak80/mx-monster/README.md

 ![FQA set to publish](docs/images/existing_features/faq/faq-is-published-selected.JPG)

-If all the **is_published** boxes are deselected the relevant message will be displayed on the screen.
+If all the **is_published** boxes are deselected a relevant message will be displayed on the screen.

 ![FAQ not set to publish](docs/images/existing_features/faq/faq-is-published-deselected.JPG)